114th Fighter Wing: History

-On 16 April 1956, the South Dakota Air National Guard 175th Fighter-Interceptor Squadron was authorized to expand to a group level, and the 114th Fighter-Interceptor Group was established by the National Guard Bureau.
+On 16 April 1956, the South Dakota Air National Guard 175th Fighter-Interceptor Squadron was authorized to expand to a group level, and the 114th Fighter Group was established by the National Guard Bureau.
 The 175th FIS became the group's flying squadron.
 Other squadrons assigned to the group were the 114th Headquarters, 114th Material Squadron (Maintenance), 114th Combat Support Squadron, and the 114th USAF Dispensary.

 During the 1950s and 1960s, the unit was upgraded by ADC as newer interceptors became available to the Air National Guard.
 F-89 Scorpions were received in 1958 and F-102A Delta Dagger supersonic aircraft in 1960.